ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Experiments

 \subsection{Graph Construction}

-To construct an ImageGraph based on the dataset, besides the self-connection, we consider 4 types of relations between two CXR images that are relevant for disease classification and localization.
+With the advance of precision medicine, individualization, age and gender are increasingly recognized as patient disease and outcome associating factors \cite{regitz2012sex,kohane2015ten}.
+For chest X-ray, different views offer different diagnostic information regarding the same parts of the body \cite{ittyachen2017forgotten}.
+Thus, besides the self-connection, we take the 4 types of relations into account to construct an ImageGraph.
 (1) \textbf{Person relation,} if two images come from the same person, a person relation exists.
 (2) \textbf{Age relation,} if the two images come from the persons of the same age when the CXR were taken, an age relation exists.
 (3) \textbf{Gender relation,} if the owners of two images have the same gender, a gender relation exists.
 (4) \textbf{View relation,} if two CXR images were taken with the same view position (PosteroAnterior or AnteroPosterior ), a view relation exists.
+For MIMIC-CXR dataset, since the patients' age and gender information is missing, we only consider the person relation and view relation.

 The four relations are all reflexive, symmetric and transitive, thus each relation corresponds to a cluster graph that consists of a number of disjoint complete subgraphs.
 Person relation usually implies gender relation but can not imply age relation, because a person can take several CXR images at different ages.
 The adjacency matrix of each relation is a diagonal block matrix.
 Our ImageGCN is built on this multi-relational graph.
 The adjacency matrices are normalized in advance.
 Note that because the self-connection relation is considered separately, The adjacency matrices do not need to add self-connection.